Labor Market Information

 Please keep in mind that LMI data change more dramatically than usual as a result of the pandemic.
 Therefore, predictive accuracy of LMI might be reduced as a result of these dramatic changes.

-This table by the US Bureau of Labor and Statistics is a great example of LMI:
+This 2024 Earnings and Unemployment Rates by Educational Attainment bar graph by the US Bureau of Labor and Statistics (BLS) is a great example of LMI:

 Bar graph representing labor market data, earnings and unemployment rates